fex-team/fis-plus/doc/widget.md

 });
 ```

 Can we get a way to avoid this constant three-step process to achieve simple, consistent, reusable, encapsulated and composable widgets, the answer is yes, but we’re only just getting started.
+There are three types of widget, Template widget, JavaScript widget, CSS widget, Template widget(smarty for now) can invoke JavaScript widget and CSS widget.
 It’s a great time to start experimenting.

-###Usage Of Template Widget
+###Template Widget

 Template widget can build anything from a button to a complete application as an encapsulated, reusable element.
-Each Smarty widget contains at least one tpl(smarty) file which has the same name width the Smarty widget directory, the template provides a method for declaring document fragments in HTML.
-The Smarty widget also can have the same name js and css file for the widget. **The reason of why the tpl, js and css must have the same name is that if you do that then you don't need to explicitly import resources.** The fis framework will automatically find and load all the js and css files that the widget need when the widget rendering.
+Each Smarty widget contains at least one tpl(smarty) file which has the same name width the Smarty widget directory, it also can have the same name js and css file for the widget. **The reason of why the tpl, js and css must have the same name is that if you do that then you don't need to explicitly import resources.** The fis framework will automatically find and load all the js and css files that the widget need when the widget rendering.

 ```
 tpl: path_to_widget/widget/ui/widget name/widget name.tpl